Valtonyc: Belgium refuses extradition of Spanish rapper | DW | 28.12.2021

 Bekaert said the court in the city of Ghent had ruled that the offenses were not a crime under Belgian law.

-"First they ignore you, then they laugh, then they attack you and finally, you win," Beltran tweeted on Tuesday.
+"First they ignore you, then they laugh, then they attack you and finally, you win," he wrote.

 "Thanks to those who have supported me since my arrest in 2012, from my exile to 2018, to the legal team," he added.